Summer Before the First Year (August)

 The research paper is intended as a stepping stone to the dissertation – a stage in the student’s transition from consumption of economics to production.
 The goal is to write a paper in the style of published work in economics, that will ultimately serve as part of the student’s PhD dissertation, and be publishable in an economics journal.
 Research paper projects will proceed as follows:

 - By March 31 of the second year, the student must register with a faculty member, who is willing to act as main advisor for the second year paper.

-- By September 15 of the third year, the student must submit a completed research paper to the Director of Graduate Studies and to each of the three members of the student’s research paper committee.
+- By September 15 of the third year, the student must submit a completed research paper which will be sent to the Director of Graduate Studies and to each of the advisors listed in your form submission.

 NOTE: It is the student's responsibility to make regular progress reports to the student's advisor.
 The advisor will determine (in consultation with the student) the appropriate deadline for the second year paper.